Stabax/OmniUnit_old/README.md

 Doesn't compile on Visual Studio because of constexpr.

-Compile on gcc 6.2.0 or later.
+Compiles on gcc 6.2.0 or later.

 Please, give feedback to know on what compiler the project works or not.